 SOLD OUT - Parliament & CBD: 6pm Thursday 29 October.
 Meet outside the Parliament Visitor Centre near the Beehive.

-SOLD OUT - Te Papa & Te Aro: 1:30pm Saturday 31 Oct.
+A FEW TICKETS REMAIN - Te Papa & Te Aro: 1:30pm Saturday 31 Oct.
 Meet on the forecourt outside the main entrance to Te Papa

 Feel free to ask the hosts questions on the day – that’s what they’re there for!